SayyedAsifRizvi/VRO-for-Starbucks-Using-ORS-API/README.md

 In an era where transportation efficiency is paramount, optimizing truck routing is essential for reducing costs and improving service delivery.
 This project leverages the OpenRouteService API and advanced optimization techniques to analyze and enhance routing strategies for transportation analysts.
 By utilizing Python, Pandas, and Folium, we can extract, process, and visualize routing data effectively.
 The goal is to streamline logistics operations, improve route planning, and empower decision-makers with actionable insights.
 ### Dataset
 This project uses a dataset based on Starbucks Worldwide locations.
-For the purpose of this project, we are considering the beautiful city of Regina.
+For the purpose of this project, we are considering the Indian city of Bangalore.
 The dataset includes the following columns:

 Link to the dataset: [Starbucks Locations Worldwide Dataset](https://www.kaggle.com/datasets/starbucks/store-locations)